Tuesday, July 25, 2023

 Friday, July 14, 2023

 The title of this card immediately caught my attention and shaped my expectations, making it difficult to consider alternative interpretations of its symbolism.
-I've spent an extra day contemplating this card and have not made any progress.
+I've spent two days contemplating this card and have not made any progress.

-The central image features a nearly naked woman, running with her arms raised, hands together, as if ready to dive into water… or perhaps she is dancing.
+The central image features a nearly naked woman, running or dancing with her arms raised, hands together, as if ready to dive into water.
 There’s a clumsiness in the angle of her limbs that suggests she may be intoxicated.
-She has adorned herself with only arm cuffs, bracelets, a head band, and a loincloth, while her feet remain bare.
-On the wall behind her is a primitive object resembling a caveman’s club.
+She is clothed only in a loin cloth, arm cuffs, bracelets, and a head band, while her feet remain bare.
+On the wall behind her is a poorly executed image of a musical instrument.

-In the upper part of the cartouche, three symbols are present: a geometric figure that resembles the letter Ayin with two circles, a hieroglyph for a ceramic pot or a woven basket, and the Hebrew letter, Gimel, symbolizing the generosity of a rich person towards a poor person.
-The lower portion of the cartouche depicts some sort of mythical creature seemingly more suited to a medieval manuscript than to an ancient Egyptian text.
+In the upper part of the cartouche, three symbols are present: a geometric figure that resembles two stems each with a bud, a hieroglyph for a ceramic pot or a woven basket, and the Hebrew letter Gimel (ג), symbolizing generosity.
+The lower portion of the cartouche depicts a mythical creature seemingly more suited to a medieval manuscript than to an ancient Egyptian text.

-The title includes an astrological symbol that resembles Neptune’s trident, the Roman letter N, and the number seven, a prime number that is often considered lucky.
+The title includes an astrological symbol for Neptune, the Latin letter N, and the number seven, a prime number often considered lucky.

 Stuart Kaplan describes the woman in the card as frenzied and confused, which aligns with the title of the card and my impression of the image.
 While he does not directly reference the hieroglyph at the top of the card, both pottery and basketry were undoubtedly prevalent in ancient Egyptian society.
-What does this container signify here?
+Does the container suggest the consumption of beer?

 Kaplan speculates that the creature portrayed at the bottom of the cartouche may represent Seth, the god who caused irrationality and lawlessness.
 Egyptians originally considered Seth a benevolent deity, but later regarded him as the force of death and decay.
-His domain was the western side of the Nile and he sought to disrupt the ordered life prescribed by the other gods.
+His domain was the western side of the Nile, and he sought to disrupt the ordered life prescribed by the other gods.
 Black magicians turned to Seth, harnessing the god's malignant powers against their enemies.
+Has Seth caused the woman's discordant state?

 Wednesday, July 12, 2023

-Stuart Kaplan identifies the astrological symbol as Uranus, which was not visible to humans until the invention of the telescope.
-He suggests that the couple depicted in the card is approaching a temple to seek insight into their future and have their fortunes told.
+Stuart Kaplan offers a different interpretation, stating that the couple depicted in the card is approaching a temple to seek insight into their future and have their fortunes told.
 The woman’s raised arms indicate she is pleading for divine guidance.
-Kaplan explains that Egyptians relied on temple oracles and on dreams to divine the future, as the biblical pharaoh relied on Josef for the interpretation of his dreams.
-Divination practices have been employed throughout history; one modern and skeptical assessment points out that divination created a certain randomness so, for example, hunters wouldn’t habitually hunt in the same place.
+Kaplan explains that Egyptians relied on temple oracles and dreams to divine the future, just as the biblical Pharaoh relied on Josef for the interpretation of his dreams.
+Throughout history, divination practices have introduced an element of useful randomness to decisions, such as encouraging hunters to vary their hunting grounds to avoid making animals wary of certain areas.

-In Judaism, prophecy pertains to significant matters and messages from God intended to guide Jewish society or society at large, rather than individual guidance, unless an individual’s influence extends to the entire nation.
+In Judaism, prophecy pertains to significant matters and messages from God intended to guide society; it does not provide guidance for a single individual unless that individual's influence extends to the larger society.
 Josef possessed a gift for interpreting dreams and also the ability to implement them, using them as early warnings to solve impending problems.
-After foretelling a seven-year famine, he swiftly provided a solution.
-(One cannot ignore some of the ramifications of his advice to Pharaoh.
-The people of Egypt had to sell themselves to Pharaoh to obtain food for survival.
-And when a new dynasty rose, Josef’s family was also enslaved.)
+For example, after foretelling a seven-year famine, he swiftly provided a solution.
+(One cannot help considering later ramifications of that advice to Pharaoh, such as the people of Egypt selling themselves to Pharaoh to obtain food for survival, or the eventual enslavement of Josef’s own family being by a new dynasty.)

-At times, intuition may seem like unconscious awareness, such as a woman, jumping out of a vehicle just before it’s hijacked because she unconsciously noticed someone approaching in the mirror, or consciously refusing to understand the evident signs of a friend’s antisemitism.
+At times, intuition may seem like unconscious awareness.
+For example, a woman might jump out of a vehicle just before it’s hijacked because she unconsciously noticed someone approaching in the mirror.
+Another example might be refusing to recognize the evident signs of a friend’s antisemitism.
 In one case, your body’s wisdom urges you to act on your intuition, while in the other case, your heart and mind hold you back from accepting your knowledge.

 Tuesday, July 11, 2023

-The central image of the card is dominated by a woman standing firmly on both feet, bending at the waist, and looking upwards in an expression of supplication or perhaps of praise.
-She wears a long, black wig, a skirt wrapped around her ribs, and is bare breasted.
+The central image of the card is dominated by a woman standing firmly on both feet, bending at the waist, and looking upwards in an expression of supplication or praise.
+She wears a long, black wig, a skirt wrapped around her ribs, and is bare-breasted.
 Her posture exudes a sense of reverence for and trust in the divine.
+Her arms are extended, one palm held above her upturned face and the other facing an altar that lies beyond our view.

-Incense played an important role in ancient religions because it could cover the various smells that were the inevitable result of animal sacrifice.
-It's fragrance purified and sanctified the air.
-Even today, incense is used to express devotion, as well as for inspiration; its pleasant fragrance adds an air of sanctity to a space.
-Substances like eucalyptus are still used to alleviate respiratory congestion.
-Not only was incense valued for stimulating religious devotion but also providing sensual delight.
+Burning incense is an essential part of the central image of this card.
+Egyptian fleets set sail from the Gulf of Aqaba to obtain incense and other exotic goods from distant places such as the Kingdom of Punt, present-day Eritrea, called, in the Bible, Put or Havilah.
+Incense played an essential role in ancient religions because it could mask the various unpleasant smells that were the inevitable result of animal sacrifice.
+Its fragrance purified and sanctified the air.
+Even today, incense is used to express devotion and to gain inspiration; its pleasant fragrance adds an air of sanctity to a space.

-In the upright position, this card symbolizes purification, ritual, the harmonious blending of sensory pleasure with religious devotion, idyllic surroundings, romance, and dreaminess.
+In the upright position, Kaplan explains that this card symbolizes purification, ritual, the harmonious blending of sensory pleasure with religious devotion, idyllic surroundings, romance, and dreaminess.
+However, in the reversed position, we should consider Kaplan's list of meanings: a clash between spiritual and worldly values, cherishing unattainable ideals, and neglecting physical well-being.

 Sunday, July 9, 2023

-In 69 The Unforeseen, we once again encounter a cartouche divided into three distinct sections.
-The upper contains a geometric figure, a circular hieroglyph, and the Hebrew letter zayin, while the lower section shows a scorpion encased in a vibrant amber stone.
-The title line includes the symbol for Venus, the Roman letter M, and the number Six, alluding to the concept of harmony.
+In card 69, The Unforeseen, we encounter complex and layered imagery.
+The upper section features a branch-like letter composed of two lines and two circles, a circular hieroglyph, and the Hebrew letter Zayin (ז).
+The lower section shows a scorpion encased in amber.
+The title line includes the symbol for Venus, the Roman letter M, and the number six, which alludes to the concept of harmony.

-Kaplan provides the following upright meanings for card 69 The Unforeseen: distraction, lack of perception, unexpected events, sudden illness, attacks from unforeseen sources, hidden dangers, and a refusal to confront unpleasant realities.
-For the reversed card, Kaplan assigns other meanings: wariness, insight, vigilance, spying, alertness, and prevention.
+Kaplan assigns the following meanings to The Unforeseen: distraction, lack of perception, unexpected events, sudden illness, attacks from unforeseen sources, hidden dangers, and a refusal to confront unpleasant realities.
+Reversed meanings include wariness, insight, vigilance, spying, alertness, and prevention.

-The card may also imply that our perception may sometimes be incorrect or misguided, and what initially appears as misfortune can turn out to be a blessing.
-Change is constant, and the Hebrew letter, zayin (show in the top third of the card), originally associated with the Egyptian hieroglyph for "manacles," later represented a "sword."
+The card also suggests that our perceptions can be misguided, and what appears as misfortune may turn into a blessing.
+The Hebrew letter, Zayin, originally associated with the Egyptian hieroglyph for "manacles," later came to mean "sword."
 Who could have foreseen an instrument of bondage becoming a weapon?

 Saturday, July 8, 2023